AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-02-0.md

 - Publishing to native AEM site fails when markdown files are referred in a map.
 - The position of Background color is misaligned in the UI of **Condition's Panel**.
 - When you use image as a `<keyref>`, the **Reference Type** of the image is not shown in the **Multimedia report**.
+- In some cases, the lock functionality for CSS files is not working as expected, allowing other users to edit and save the files even when they are locked by another user.